LM1997610/AdvancedML/Assignment_1/README.md

 ## Exercise 2:

-Multi-Layer Perceptron Network with `PyTorch` to implement again the classification we did before training it on the same CIFAR-10 dataset.\
+Multi-Layer Perceptron Network with `PyTorch` to implement again the classification we did before, training on the same CIFAR-10 dataset.\
 **PyThorch** simplifies neural network experimentation, extending easily a two-layer network to a three or four-layered one.

 Reference code in [ex2_pytorch.py]